Former MAN SE execs near damages deal on bribe probe - source

 Samuelsson has agreed to pay a low single-digit million euro amount while Hornung and Weinmann will pay six-digit amounts in payments, the newspaper said, adding that the settlement required the approval of D&O, which provides liability insurance for company executives.

-A spokesman for MAN, which is owned by Europe's largest carmaker Volkswagen (VOWG_p.DE), declined to comment.
+A spokesman for MAN, which is owned by Europe's largest carmaker Volkswagen, declined to comment.